benjijones/red/INSTALL.md

-To install, first create a cabal sandbox, then build the project:
+To install, configure then install:

-`cabal sandbox init`
+`cabal configure`

 `cabal install`